Craigslist: Operations

+Currently, the site experiences 142.7M global monthly visitors, as well as 339k global monthly app downloads.
+In terms of global rank for internet traffic, Craigslist sits at #106.
+With majority users being from the United States; between the ages of 45-54 years.

-The site receives more than 2 million new job listings each month, making it one of the top job boards in the world.
+Back in 2009, the site received more than 2 million new job listings each month, making it one of the top job boards in the world.
 The 23 largest U.S. cities listed on the Craigslist home page collectively receive more than 300,000 postings per day just in the "for sale" and "housing" sections as of October 2011.
 The classified advertisements range from traditional buy/sell ads and community announcements to personal ads.

 In 2009, Craigslist operated with a staff of 28 people.
+By 2019 this number grew to 50 people.
+In that year alone the company made more than $1 billion in revenue, while charging only ca.5 US$ for most ads (the exact price depends on the type of ad and service/property location).

+In the years 2018-2023, Craigslist has experienced a steady decline in traffic and revenue, with a reported revenue of $694M.